Operation Bolo: Planning Operation Bolo

 Everything hinged on getting the MiGs airborne; if they didn't take the bait, then the plan would not come to fruition.
 In order to deceive the North Vietnamese, the west force had to fly the same ingress routes, altitudes, and speeds as the F-105, use the same air refueling tanker tracks and altitudes, and use F-105 jargon in voice communications.
 (However, to Olds's dismay, the flights were still assigned callsigns of MiGCAPs throughout the war, which were the names of American-made automobiles: Olds, Ford, Rambler, Lincoln, Tempest, Plymouth, and Vespa.)

 The F-4s were fitted out with the QRC-160 jamming pods normally carried only by F-105s, so that their electronic signature would be the same, and the F-4s would also fly the inflexible line-abreast pod formations used by the F-105s to maximize pod effectiveness.
 The pods had to be mounted on one of the fuel tank wing pylons, forcing the F-4s to carry a centerline and single wing tank, creating an asymmetric imbalance that made takeoffs difficult (the aircraft would try to roll on liftoff to the side carrying the wing tank).

-The operation plan was presented to Gen. William Momyer, commanding the Seventh Air Force, on December 22, 1966.
+The operation plan was presented to General William Momyer, commanding the Seventh Air Force, on 22 December 1966.
 Momyer approved the plan, which was assigned the code name "Bolo", after the cane-cutting machete which doubled as a Filipino martial arts weapon.
 Sharp and deadly, the Filipino bolo does not appear to be a weapon until the opponent is drawn in too close to evade.
 This was the intent of the plan — to draw the MiGs into the Phantoms' killing zone and strike while the North Vietnamese were still expecting to find the less-dangerous F-105s.

-Col. Olds also charged his maintenance crews with inspecting, cleaning, and repairing all equipment on the aircraft assigned to the mission, a task that took several days.
-As soon as the F-4s were equipped with the QRC-160 Electronic Countermeasures Pods, the date of the attack was set for January 1, 1967.
+Olds also charged his maintenance crews with inspecting, cleaning, and repairing all equipment on the aircraft assigned to the mission, a task that took several days.
+As soon as the F-4s were equipped with the QRC-160 Electronic Countermeasures Pods, the date of the attack was set for 1 January 1967.

 Executing the mission

-The mission was delayed because of bad weather and rescheduled for January 2.
-The mission launched from Ubon that afternoon after another hour's delay, and Olds, leading the first flight, arrived over Phúc Yên Air Base at 1500 local time.
+The mission was delayed because of bad weather and rescheduled for 2 January.
+The mission launched from Ubon that afternoon after another hour's delay, and Olds, leading the first flight, arrived over Phúc Yên Air Base at 15:00 local time.
 Flying southeast on the ingress route used by F-105s, the mission drew no defensive reaction, and Olds found that a floor of thick clouds blanketed the area below, concealing any view of MiGs taking off.

 Unknown to Olds, the North Vietnamese GCI controllers had delayed takeoffs by approximately 15 minutes because of the overcast.
 He reversed course and flew to the northwest.
 When three minutes had passed without contact, and with Ford flight almost in the area, he canceled the missile-free option.
 Just as Ford flight arrived in the target area, the first MiGs emerged from the clouds below.